skerkour/bloom/README.md

+## Sponsorship

+You find the project awesome and want to contribute financially?
+Feel free to create an account on https://bloom.sh and subscribe to a plan.

 ## Security

 If you find a security issue affecting this project, please do not open a public issue and refer to our